RosaServer/RosaServerCore/README.md

 ## Types

 If you use VS Code, you can get IntelliSense working using [this Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).

+IntelliJ IDEA also has better support, using [this plugin](https://github.com/EmmyLua/IntelliJ-EmmyLua).

-All of the RosaServer types/globals are laid out in `.meta/template` for this reason.
+All the RosaServer types/globals are laid out in `.meta/template` for this reason.
 It's also useful as documentation.

 # Standard Plugins